Table of Contents[Hide][Show]

 At first, these wounds start on the surface of the skin, but if they aren’t treated fast, they can grow deep into the bone, causing a lot of pain to your dog.

-They typically develop over bony areas on a dog’s body like the elbows, hips and hocks (lower joint of the leg).
+Pressure sores typically develop over bony areas on a dog’s body like the elbows, feet, armpits, hips and hocks (lower joint of the leg).

 Paralyzed dogs are prone to the problem for several reasons: